 Figure 5.
 Rotated 3D view of a Layout.

 Figure 6.
 To expand or contract the layers of the Layout, use the Layer Spacing slider.

 Compare app layout to a reference image overlay

 To compare your app layout with a reference image, such as a UI mockup, you can load a bitmap image overlay in the Layout Inspector.

-- To load an overlay, click Load Overlay at the top of the Layout Inspector.
+- To load an overlay, select the Load Overlay option from the Layout Inspector toolbar.
 The overlay is scaled to fit the layout.

-- To adjust the transparency of the overlay, use the Alpha slider.
+- To adjust the transparency of the overlay, use the Overlay Alpha slider.

 - To remove the overlay, click Clear Overlay .

 Layout Inspector allows you to save snapshots of your running app’s layout hierarchy, so that you can easily share them with others or refer to them later.